bpben/twitter_mini_clinton_trump/README.md

-# twittertools
+# Clinton-Trump twitter mini-project
-Some Twitter API tools I put together
+More to come: Quick analysis using Twitter API and gensim